swapnilk30/java-developer-notes/06_CoreJava.md

                 }

-What methods thread use to communicate with each other ?
-Thread use wait(), notify(), and notifyAll() to communicate with each other.

 Why Strings are Immutable or final in Java ?
 1. Immutable String or Object that can not be modified once it is created.
 But We can only change the reference to the object.